 “She wasn’t doing a thing that I could see, except standing there leaning on the balcony railing, holding the universe together.”Here's another example.
 This picture as rubble would be like any other.
 If there were dirty, even bloodied, kids in torn clothes, it would seem tragic, but probably wouldn't evoke biting emotions because there are so many pictures just like it.
 Even the strangely intact jacuzzi would seem like a curiosity.
 But the punctum here is the kids taking a bath amidst the rubble.
 It just brings the whole reality of this situation (Gaza, for the curious) to an incredible point.
 The contrast.
 The relief.
 It creates this unbearable tension that lens flares across our vision what would have been merely one more picture of destruction.

 It's an interesting song, but there's nothing remarkable about the chord progression or Steven's late 60s/early 70s acoustic guitar stylings.
 There is an interesting choice he made to separate the parts by an octave to emphasize the father part and the son part.
 It gives the piece the feel of a kind of dialogue.
 However.....one choice made this whole song pop.

 (I recommend listening to the song a couple of times if you aren't already familiar with it.)

-Here is the punctum: at 1:56 he starts the note of the last line of the "son" part with the word "go."
+Here is the punctum: at 1:56 he starts the note of the last line of the son part with the word "go."
 He very consciously and conspicuously holds out the son's note into the bridge and then does a descending scale that ends on what will be the exact note that the father part will start out on after the bridge.
-The implication here is that this song, rather than being one father and son doing a back and forth about a common theme, that the son in the first half HAS BECOME the father in the second half, and that it is his son singing to him in the second half.
+The implication here is that, in this song, rather than being one father and son doing a back and forth about a common theme, that the son in the first half HAS BECOME the father in the second half, and that it is now his son singing to him in the second half.

 And that brings the entire song to a whole new level of its own generational themes.